marler8997/zigx/README.md

 # What you should know about X

 X is a protocol for transmitting graphics primitives and user inputs.

-## Components

-XClient - a program that connects to an XServer to send graphics primitives and receive user inputs

-XServer - a program that accepts XClients to receive graphics primitives and send user inputs
+It's a client/server model.
+X clients are typically programs that connect to a server.
+Once connected, the client program will continually receive "user inputs" from the server (like keyboard/mouse events) and send drawing instructions.
+X has many extensions but the core specification is found here: https://www.x.org/docs/XProtocol/proto.pdf

 ## The `DISPLAY` environment variable

 XClient libraries use the `DISPLAY` environment variable to know how to connect to the XServer.
 It uses this format:

 ```
-[PROTOCOL/]HOST:DISPLAYNUM[.SCREEN]
+[PROTOCOL/][HOST]:DISPLAYNUM[.SCREEN]
 ```

 Examples:

 ```
-# connect to localhost port 6000
+# connect to unix socket at /tmp/.X11-unix/X0
 :0

-# connect to host "foo" port 6003
+# connect to "localhost" on port 6003
-foo:3
+localhost:3

-# connect to host "foo" port 6007 screen 5
+# connect to myserver port 6007 screen 5
-foo:7.5
+myserver:7.5
 ```

 Here are some examples of starting XClient programs and settings the `DISPLAY` environment variable: